EfficiencyJunky/eec-for-squarespace/guide/README.md

 ## KNOWN ISSUES
 Currently this implementation doesn't work with the "Quick View" feature in Squarespace Stores.
 So you will have to disable "Quick View" in Store Settings before following this guide.
-Personally I think "Quick View" is not unnecessary and the Squarespace implementation appears to have some issues.<br/>
+Personally I think "Quick View" is not the greatest feature and I've noticed Squarespace's implementation appears to have some bugs.<br/>
     <img src="../img/00--Getting_Started/disabling_quickview.png" height=200>

 ## Additional Resources